Farg0k/flutter_tv_media3/README.md

 ### 1. Controller Lifecycle: `init()` and `close()`

-Properly managing the lifecycle of the `AppPlayerController` is crucial for the stability of your application.
+Properly managing the lifecycle of the `FtvMedia3PlayerController` is crucial for the stability of your application.

 *   **`init()`**: This method must be called **once** before any other interaction with the controller.
 It configures all the necessary callbacks, initial settings, and localization strings.
 A good place to call it is in the `initState` of your main widget.
 The configuration cannot be changed after initialization.
 *   **`close()`**: This method should be called when the controller is no longer needed, typically in the `dispose` method of your widget.
 It closes all internal streams and releases resources, preventing memory leaks.